The-Marcy-Lab-School/react-express-auth/documentation/project-proposal.md

 ### 🏙️ Mission Statement
-Clearly state the purpose and objectives of the project in a straightforward manner.
-Avoid unnecessary jargon or technical language that might confuse readers.
-* Keep it concise (1-3 sentences)

-*Example:* At Prints For A Purpose, our mission is to connect individuals in need of assistive devices with a compassionate global community of skilled builders.
-Using 3D printing technology, we can create affordable solutions that enhance independence and transform lives.
+At BloomCare, our mission is to empower individuals in need by providing easy access to essential resources such as clothing, food, and shelter.
+Through our application, we aim to bridge the gap between those requiring assistance and the resources that can uplift their lives, fostering a stronger, more connected community.
 ___

 ### 🚀 Problem Statement